shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ### Configure your test site to use your S3 proxy.

+* Navigate to the Site Preferences menu within Shotgun and expand the Isolation section
-Go in your test site Preferences menu and set S3 Proxy Host Address to the S3 proxy url.
-Eg. `https://s3-proxy.mystudio.com` Check if you call still access and upload new media.
+* Set S3 Proxy Host Address to the S3 proxy url.
+Eg. `https://s3-proxy.mystudio.com` then click Save changes
+* Confirm that you are still able to access existing media
+* Attempt to upload new media

 ## Next Steps